The first algae-based ink is derived from spirulina instead of petrochemicals

 When the company with a mission to “save our home planet”—Patagonia—asked Cast Iron Design to make a printed guide to Boulder, Colorado, the team knew they had an opportunity to “push the sustainability envelope,” according to the Cast Iron Design website.

 So the team took several steps to create a booklet that aligned with the values of Patagonia in both look and make.
 According to the site, the guide is made with uncoated paper stock that has a natural feel reminiscent of the city it’s designed for.
 The booklet was manufactured carbon-neutral.
-It uses 100% post consumer waste recycled fibers, and was processed chlorine free.
-But the agency went another step further, and made the ink carbon neutral too.
+It uses 100% post consumer waste recycled fibers and was processed chlorine-free.
+But the agency went another step further and made the ink carbon neutral, too.

 Cast Iron Design partnered with California biomaterials company Living Ink to replace the petroleum-based pigments found in traditional black ink with an algae base, creating what they claim to be the “world’s first algae offset ink.”

 To bring it to life, Living Ink used an extracted byproduct of spirulina algae, grown by Irvine, California-based Earthrise Nutritionals, as the base material to create the renewable, bio-based carbon black ink.
 That crude pigment is then purified, milled, and formed into a dispersion similar to the typical carbon black.
-The result is a sustainable alternative to traditional carbon black ink pigment, “which is produced from heavy crude oil, generates a significant carbon footprint, and is listed as a class 2b carcinogen,” says Scott Fulbright, Living Ink’s co-founder, in a statement to Fast Company.
+The result is a sustainable alternative to traditional carbon black ink pigment, “which is produced from heavy crude oil, generates a significant carbon footprint, and is listed as a class 2b carcinogen,” says Scott Fulbright, Living Ink’s cofounder, in a statement to Fast Company.

 The Cast Iron Design team sees algae as a promising alternative not only because its use could offset the use of nonrenewable resources in print production, but because it could actually be carbon negative due to the fact that it goes through photosynthesis.
 (As a plant, it consumes carbon dioxide and produces oxygen.)